Trip Finder

 First-year salary for a Moondance summer is an average of $2,800, depending on the trip you are selected to lead.
 Leaders are typically assigned 2-3 sections of the same program in the same location.
 All Moondance program expenses including accommodations, meals on your trip, outfitted activities, and transportation to and from the trip’s location are included throughout the summer.
 As a Trip Leader, you will have access to Pro Deal accounts giving you exclusive access to significant discounts on an assortment of respected outdoor brands.

-Our leaders are contracted to lead multiple sections of trips throughout the summer.
-In between sections of trips, leaders are allotted free time with which they are able to debrief from their previous trip, complete any necessary paperwork, and prepare for the next group of students to arrive.
+Our leaders are contracted to lead multiple sessions of trips throughout the summer.
+In between sessions of trips, leaders are allotted free time with which they are able to debrief from their previous trip, complete any necessary paperwork, and prepare for the next group of students to arrive.
 This free time will be spent in the “gateway city” of each trip, where the first “airport day” of each trip will begin.

 Moondance leaders come from a variety of different backgrounds and experiences, but are all united behind a passion for working with teens and a love for the outdoors.
 In order to provide a great experience on a Moondance trip, you must hold a desire to make a positive impact on the students of your trip while excelling as a leader in a team setting.
 Our strongest leaders have previously held leadership positions where they grew as role models and mentors, such as captains of sports teams and camp counselors.
 While we do value hard skills (i.e. starting a fire, setting up campsites, fishing, etc.), we are searching for individuals who have a contagious love of life and hold an optimistic perspective that they wish to share with others.